akka/alpakka-kafka/docs/src/main/paradox/testing.md

 As Kafka uses Scala internally, only the Scala versions supported by Kafka can be used together with Embedded Kafka.
 To be independent of Kafka's supported Scala versions, run @ref:[Kafka in a Docker container](testing-testcontainers.md).

-The helpers for running Embedded Kafka are available for **Scala 2.11 and 2.12**.
+The helpers for running Embedded Kafka are available for **Scala 2.12 and Scala 2.13**.

 @@@